dleborgne/oracle-letsencrypt/README.md

 ## renew-wallet.sh
 This script takes private key, certificate chain and certificate from PEM files in /home/oracle/tls and create a new Oracle wallet in  ${ORACLE_HOME}/owm/wallets.
 The wallet name is named after the host.

+##create-oracle-client-wallet.bat
+This DOS script creates an Oracle client wallet containing Let's Encrypt's root certificate.
+It requires a *full* Oracle Client as the orapki command is unavailable in Oracle Instant Client